Call Us: 01642 247 789 | Email: mail@sarabec.co.uk

 Face the person you’re speaking to

 Try looking at the person you are talking to - sometimes, the addition of lip reading makes it easier for those with hearing loss to understand you better.
+Try not to look away when speaking.

 Speak clearly